rabbitmq/rabbitmq-website/site/reliability.md

 logic errors can cause [channel](/channels.html#error-handling) or [connection errors](/connections.html#error-handling) which force the client to establish a new channel or connection and recover from the problem.

+This list of failures, of course, is not at all exhastive.
+It does not cover more subtle failures such as omission failures (failure to respond in a predictable amount of time), performance degradations, malicious or buggy applications that exhaust the system of resources and so on.
+Those failures can be detected with [monitoring, metrics and health checks](#monitoring).

 ## <a id="connection-failures" class="anchor" href="#connection-failures">Connection Failures</a>